 Medicare's publicly funded health insurance was originally modeled after private health insurance plans offered at the time and was introduced as a two-part program.
 Those parts are Medicare Part A, which is hospital insurance coverage, and Medicare Part B, which is an elective health insurance plan.
 When it was rolled out, Plan A beneficiaries were responsible for a $40 annual deductible, and those who chose to enroll in the Plan B program paid a $3-per-month premium [source: Stanton].

-Today Medicare Part A and Part B are called Original Medicare.
+Today, Medicare Part A and Part B are called "Original Medicare."
 Medicare Part A is also known as hospital insurance, and its beneficiaries can expect inpatient hospital stays in a semi-private room to be covered (a private room is not covered unless it is deemed medically necessary).
 In addition, rehabilitation and other skilled nursing services are also covered.
-Home health care is covered but only if it's medically necessary, and then only on a part-time, intermittent basis; this includes physical, occupational and speech therapies when conducted by a Medicare-approved health agency.
+Home health care is covered as well, but only if it's medically necessary, and then only on a part-time, intermittent basis.
+This care includes physical, occupational and speech therapies when conducted by a Medicare-approved health agency.
 Durable medical equipment (DME) such as walkers and wheelchairs are covered, as are other medical supplies.
 Finally, Part A covers hospice care for terminally ill patients and includes drugs and support services for treating symptoms and relieving pain.